akshaymathur777/Pnemonia-Detection-using-Android-App/README.md

 # Pnemonia-Detection-using-Android-App
-An android app that detects pnemonia from x-ray images.
+An android app that detects Pnemonia from X-Ray images of chest.
 Made during Google Devfest Hackathon